 Your Rights and Responsibilities

-Choosing to hire a professional moving labor company like Elite Moving Labor is only half the battle when it comes to ensuring that your items arrive safe and without damage.
+Choosing to hire a professional moving labor company is only half the battle when it comes to ensuring that your items arrive safe and without damage.
 Just like a plumber or other skilled trade professional, having the proper equipment can make all the difference when it comes to getting the job done right.
 Unlike other professional services, however, moving labor companies cannot provide all of the materials and equipment that are necessary for your move.
 Items that must make the trip with you, such as furniture blankets, cannot be provided since we are not transporting your items.
-Because proper padding for furniture protection is a major factor in a successful move, we recommend that you arrange to rent or purchase furniture blankets for the movers to use.
-Learn more about the different furniture protection options available to you in our handy moving guide.
+This helpful guide will provide you with the information you will need to have a successful move.

 Table of Contents